esrefimadrabaz/YtR_VideoGET/README.md

 # YtR_VideoGET
-Basic Python Class for Downloading Videos from Reddit or Youtube
+Basic Python Class for Downloading Videos from Reddit or Youtube using youtube-dl module